-Provide programmatic impact reports for a specific department head within the executive office structure and not directly to the
+Provide programmatic impact reports for a specific department head within the executive office structure and not directly to the commissioners.
+Speak with your DC to determine to whom you should speak, and find out the procedures for meeting with and providing information to them.

-- commissioners.
-Speak with your district director to determine to whom you should speak, and find out the procedures for meeting with and providing information to them. - MSU Extension cannot make a presentation to the board of commissioners without being invited by the county executive's office.
-However, use other communication channels besides commission meetings to provide information to county commissioners.
+MSU Extension cannot make a presentation to the board of commissioners without being invited by the county executive's office.
+However, other communication channels besides commission meetings provide information to county commissioners.
 These channels vary by county.
-Talk to your district director to determine the option that best fits your situation.
+Talk to your DC to determine the option that best fits your situation.